bondok-gcp/apigee-ai-gateway/public/TUTORIAL.md

 gemini -p "What does the constellation Leo look like? " gemini -p "What does the constellation Scorpio look like? "
 ```

+Install Claude Code and test in the same way.

 ## View Analytics Data